Last updated on

 The kids LOVED the snow and had great fun plodding around the city in it.
 We also devoted our third and final day in Innsbruck to visiting Seefeld, a ski resort town a short train ride away from Innsbruck, to really immerse ourselves in the snowy winter atmosphere.

-If you’d like to follow read about other cities and countries we visited on the same trip before Innsbruck, here are my articles on Oman with kids, Istanbul with kids, Amalfi Coast with kids, Montenegro with kids, and Dubrovnik with kids.
+If you’d like to follow read about other cities and countries we visited on the same trip before and after Innsbruck, here are my articles on Oman with kids, Istanbul with kids, Amalfi Coast with kids, Montenegro with kids, Dubrovnik with kids, Bavaria with kids, Prague with kids, Budapest with kids, and at the end of our trip, finally returning to Austria to visit Vienna with kids!

 Tips for Visiting Innsbruck with Children